 A number of strategies relevant to public open space, parks and recreation have been prepared by the Council including the TeenSpace Programme (2021) and Sports Pitch Strategy (2020).
-The Parks and Open Spaces Strategy is being prepared in parallel to the County Development Plan and will be subject to a separate public consultation process, with a draft expected in 2022.
-The County Development Plan contains policies and objectives which align with and complement these documents.
+The Parks and Open Spaces Strategy is being prepared in parallel to the Draft Development Plan and will be subject to separate public consultation in 2021.
+The County Development Plan will contain policies and objectives which align with and complement these documents.